TZstatsADS/ads-spring2023-project3-group-4/doc/a_note_on_contributions.md

 Jiajun Du:

 I made a model of model 1 using xgboost classifierfrom, and improved model 1 after discussing with the team members.
 The accuracy of my initial model 1 is 0.1612.
-With the improvement of the team members, the accuracy of model 1 was increased to 0.51.
+With the improvement, the accuracy of model 1 was increased to 0.51.